 After caddying for two years, caddies are eligible to apply for an Chick Evans Caddie Scholarship through the Western Golf Association.
 Along with financial need, requirements for the scholarship are that the candidate must be in the upper quarter of his/her class, and must also demonstrate outstanding character, integrity and leadership.
 The scholarship covers tuition, books, and room and board.

-Cog Hill has been fortunate to have eight caddies qualify for the Evans Scholarship.
+Cog Hill has been fortunate to have ten caddies qualify for the Evans Scholarship.
 Our previous scholarship winners are: